-Showing all 6 results
+Showing all 7 results

 Only one available!

-Currently out of stock August 2022, more coming soon.
 This is a new Yanagisawa SWO2 Soprano saxophone in solid bronze.
 The one piece solid bronze Yanagisawa SWO-2 soprano is one of my favorite modern soprano saxophones of all.
 It has a noticeably darker, more complex tone than the SWO1, so to me, it’s worth the extra money to spring for the bronze on soprano.
 The one piece design means no neck socket to leak, and the horn resonates beautifully under your fingers when you play.
 It tunes beautifully as well.
 The keywork feels great under the fingers – dry and snappy.
 Yanagisawa has the best build quality of any modern saxophone, and it shows.
 Plus I get all new Yanagisawa saxophones checked out pre-sale by one of my excellent repairmen, so that any tiny improvements that will take it from good to great are done before you get it.
 This is a surprisingly big deal, and something you want to have done, regardless of where you happen to buy a new saxophone.
 A couple of tiny, smart fixes often take an already good horn into the exceptional category.

 If you’ve been thinking of getting a soprano, then Yanagisawa is really a great choice.
 These are precision instruments that are built to last and that sound beautiful.
 They work with a wide range of mouthpieces (Selmer sopranos are more ‘mouthpiece picky’), which is nice because you can shape the tone with mouthpiece choice a LOT.

-I have an extremely limited availability of these Yanagisawa saxophones, but ONE SWO2 is currently available as of April 2022.
+I have an extremely limited availability of these Yanagisawa saxophones, but ONE SWO2 is currently available as of November 2022.
 Whoever gets it will be one lucky saxophonist!